Navel Gazing: A Space For Outsiders

 And a place for nonfiction and creativity outside of the algorithm

-Hello and welcome to NAVEL GAZING.
-If you’re reading this as a current subscriber, I thank you for being here!
-If you’re new, this post in an introduction to this newsletter.
+Hello and welcome to NAVEL GAZING!
+This post in an introduction to this newsletter.

 Navel Gazing is a space outside of social media and the consumption/marketing apparatus.
 It’s a site of learning, support, and discussion, with a focus on literature, art, and innovative ideas.

-It’s a supportive community for writers, artists, and outsiders who want to engage and be inspired.
+It’s a supportive community for writers, artists, and thinkers who want to be engaged and inspired.

-All of the writing in this newsletter is free from a marketing focus, untouched by artificial intelligence, and oriented towards learning and fostering community.
+All of the writing in this newsletter is untouched by artificial intelligence and oriented towards learning and fostering community.

-As a writer and teacher, I offer true-to-me reflections as well as community classes on nonfiction writing— particularly essays, “weird” nonfiction, and genre-diverse writing (think poetic prose and playing with form).
-I write about literature, books, essays, and film.
+As a writer and teacher, I write essays and offer community classes for nonfiction writing— particularly essays, “weird” nonfiction, and genre-diverse writing (think poetic prose and playing with form).
+I write about literature, books, essays, social media, neurodivergence, LGBTQIA+, drug and eating disorder recovery, and film.

-I know that social media is beloved by many people, but I’ve learned that it inhibits my personal growth.
+I know that social media is beloved by many people, but I’ve learned that it can inhibit my creativity if I am not conscious of how it affects me.
 Social media platforms and their accompanying algorithms favor sensationalism and rate “content” on a mysterious hierarchical scale.
-A lot of my writing explores the struggles of living without social media (or trying to live without it) and the joys, as well.
+A lot of my writing explores the ambivalence many of us feel regarding social media.

 I am interested in writing from one’s inner compass, rather than writing to win over an algorithm.
 I believe in this.